Aircoookie/WLED-Docs/docs/WLEDSR/2D-Support.md

-This page has moved to https://moonmodules.github.io/WLED-Docs/2D/introduction/

-Do not edit below!!

 ## Introduction

 In order to accommodate 2D effects we have modified how Segment settings are used and added 2D Matrix and panel variables on the [Led Preferences](https://moonmodules.github.io/WLED-Docs/WLEDSR/LED-Preferences) settings.